logdna/logdna-cli/README.md

 # Search via Natural Language (Chrono)
 # Ensure to enclose nl strings in ""
 # Must include date reference, IE May 26, yesterday or the like
-$ logdna search "logdna" --from "yesterday at 3pm" to "today at 3:05pm"
+$ logdna search "logdna" --from "yesterday at 3pm" --to "today at 3:05pm"
 $ logdna search "logdna" --timeframe "May 26 at 3pm to 3:05pm"
 # Search with dev logs
 $ logdna search "logdna" --timeframe "May 28 at 1pm to 3:05pm" -d